rachelfein/dsc-phase-2-project-v2-3/README.md

 ## Methods

 This project used the King County housing data to make a regression model.
-The model was used to find a baseline price for a home and find the associated dollar amount for the features.
+The model was used to find a base price for a home and find the associated dollar amount for the features to be added or subtracted from the base price.

-The data was cleaned, scrubed, and explored by removing multicolinarity, removing outliers, scaling the data, and removing data that was heteroscedastic.
+The data was cleaned, scrubbed, and explored by removing multicollinearity, removing outliers, scaling the data, accounting for categorical data, and removing data that was heteroscedastic.

 ## Results